Ocean vs. River cruising: Which one is right for you? Click HERE to find out.

 - What time of the year do you want to travel?

 - Do you need the amenities of a mega-ship — spas, gyms, a dozen restaurants, and many activities?
-Or are you looking for something calmer, more intimate and easy-paced?
+Or are you looking for something calmer, more intimate, and easy-paced?

-- Are you seeking authentic inter-cultural experiences?
+- Are you seeking authentic intercultural experiences?
 Or do you prefer more familiar settings?

-As always, I’m here and would love to discuss your next cruise.
+As always, we are here and would love to discuss your next cruise.
 We can look at all the moving parts of your upcoming trip — what you need, what you want, what your dream is — and together we can come up with a cruise you and your loved ones will remember fondly for the rest of your life.